loft-demos/vcluster-platform-demo-app-template/README.md

 - vCluster [Virtual Scheduler](https://www.vcluster.com/docs/vcluster/configure/vcluster-yaml/control-plane/other/advanced/virtual-scheduler) with Volcano Scheduler and KubeRay
 - vCluster Rancher integration showcases using the [vCluster Rancher Operator](https://github.com/loft-sh/vcluster-rancher-operator) with vCluster Platform managed vCluster instances

+## GitHub Actions Automations

+There are a number of GitHub Actions workflows included as part of this template repository.
+Some are used to automate the configuration and modification the contents of the repository, while others are used to demo the use of vCluster Platform and vCluster.

+### Automation Workflows

+### replace-text Workflow – Overview

+This GitHub Actions workflow automatically customizes template values in YAML files based on the current repository name and/or user-defined inputs.
+It’s designed to help scaffold new vCluster Platform demo applications with minimal manual edits.

+#### What It Does

+- **Triggers** on:
+  - A push to the `main` branch that modifies `helm-chart/Chart.yaml` that is pushed to the repository by a vCluster Platform Demo Generator Crossplane integration
+  - A manual run via the "Run workflow" button in the GitHub UI

+- **Replaces placeholders** in all `*.yaml` files using the [`flcdrg/replace-multiple-action`](https://github.com/flcdrg/replace-multiple-action) GitHub Action:
+  - `{REPLACE_REPO_NAME}` → current GitHub repo name
+  - `{REPLACE_ORG_NAME}` → GitHub org that owns the repo
+  - `{REPLACE_VCLUSTER_NAME}` → user-supplied name or repo name with `-app` removed
+  - `{REPLACE_BASE_DOMAIN}` → user-supplied base domain (defaults to `us.demo.dev`)

+- **Commits changes** automatically using [`git-auto-commit-action`](https://github.com/stefanzweifel/git-auto-commit-action)

+- **Deletes** any associated container image (e.g., GitHub Container Registry package) for the repo under the org, using a GitHub PAT

+- **Disables itself** after running, so it’s only used once per repo initialization

+## Integration Details

 ### Argo CD Integrations

 vCluster Platform includes an Argo CD integration that will automatically add a vCluster instance, created with a [virtual cluster template](https://www.vcluster.com/pro/docs/virtual-clusters/templates), to Argo CD as a target cluster of an Argo CD `Application` `destination`.